erentechlabs/compilemymind/content/_index.md

 ## 👋 Welcome!

-I’m Eren Karaoğlu, the creator of **Compile My Mind** — a space where I share my journey, projects, and ideas in software development and technology.
+I’m Eren, the creator of **Compile My Mind** — a space where I share my journey, projects, and ideas in software development and technology.

 I’m passionate about coding, system design, and exploring new technologies.
 For me, it’s not just about using tools — it’s about understanding how they work, building with them, and sharing what I learn along the way.